-SECTION 2: DOCUMENTS FOR RE-ACCREDITATION
+SECTION 2: DOCUMENTS FOR INITIAL ACCREDITATION

-Specific documentation must be submitted for the IBMS panel to review that demonstrates compliance with the IBMS accreditation requirements.
-To assist the IBMS panel to scrutinise the documentation, all submitted documents must be relevant to the programme, provide evidence that directly address specific criteria and be easy to navigate for the accreditation panel to find information.
+Documentation submitted for the IBMS panel to review must specifically demonstrate compliance with the IBMS accreditation requirements.
+To assist the IBMS panel scrutiny, submitted documents must be directly relevant to the programme, provide evidence that specifically addresses the accreditation criteria and is easy to navigate.